vietsimon/Order-Management--Data-Warehouse/README.md

 This project solves problem OLAP on E-Commerce order management dataset (small dataset)

 The aim of this project, is to build data pipeline,data lake, data warehouse,to perform ETL as well as practicing big data tools.
-To answer questions the business
+To answer questions the business such as :

+- Revenue of all orders everyday and in 2022
+- Which products do customers buy the most in a day?

 **Video Demo**: [Click Here](https://drive.google.com/file/d/1kueWDSmoipsqWWZ8qHNifRgRwWnQf2j_/view?usp=sharing)